stablekernel/aqueduct/source/docs/auth/cli.md

 # Manage OAuth 2.0 Clients

 The `aqueduct auth` command line tool creates OAuth 2.0 client application identifiers and inserts them into an application's database.
-To use this tool, you must use `ManagedAuthStorage<T>` and your database must be contain the tables to support it (see [this guide](server.md) for more details).
+To use this tool, you must use `ManagedAuthDelegate<T>` and your database must be contain the tables to support it (see [this guide](server.md) for more details).

 Exchanging a username and password for an authorization token requires a registered client identifier.
 A token belongs to both the authenticating user and the client application.
 Clients are represented by instances of `ManagedAuthClient` from `aqueduct/managed_auth`.
 Authenticating clients must provide their client ID (and client secret, if applicable) in the Authorization header when requesting access tokens.